itisusama-writer/writing-challenge/story/chapters/chapter-8.md

 Zuree blinked, surprised.
 "Help?
 Why?
 You don't even know me."

 Neha shrugged.
-"I don't need to know someone to see when they're being treated unfairly."
+"I don't need to know someone to see when they're being treated unfairly..."
 She paused.
 "I've had my share of... people trying to ruin me.
-I know how it feels to be cornered."
+I know how it feels like being in this situation."

 Zuree sat on the edge of her bed, her defenses wavering.
 "You don't understand.
-This isn't just rumors—it's deliberate.
-Someone is targeting me, and I don't know why."
+This isn't just rumors... it's deliberate.
+Someone is targeting me... and I don't know why."

 Neha leaned forward.
 "Tell me everything," she said firmly.